Nancy Gardner Prince: Later life and death

 In her years after Russia, she opened an orphanage for black children and a sewing shop in Boston.
 She gave lectures about her travels to Russia and Jamaica, also aiding in the progression of the Anti-Slavery Society established by W. L. Garrison where she attended meetings.
 She worked for emancipation and against the Fugitive Slave Act and attended at least one Women's Rights Convention.
 She died on November 6, 1859, and was buried in Everett, Massachusetts, in the First Baptist Church of Boston (which she joined in 1858) lot in Woodlawn Cemetery.

 Implications

-Prince's most notable work, A Narrative of The Life And Travels of Mrs. Nancy Prince, gives an account of her travels and personal life.
-In the book Prince critiques the state of the times through the lens of an African American Woman.
+Prince's most notable work, A Narrative of The Life And Travels of Mrs. Nancy Prince, was published in 1853 and gives an account of her travels in Europe, Russia and Jamaica, as well as her personal life.
+In the book, Prince critiques the state of the times through the lens of an African-American woman.
 Prince does this by adapting to the cultural and historical customs of the places she visits and comparing them to her lived experiences in her early life in America as a Black Woman.
-Due to this contribution to African American Literature, Nancy Gardner Prince's documentations is noted as the precedent example of combining the traditions of the travel narrative, autobiography and the slave narrative into a unified body of work.
+Due to this contribution to African-American literature, Prince's documentation is notable as the precedent example of combining the traditions of the travel narrative, autobiography and the slave narrative into a unified body of work.